Volunteer FAQs

 We understand some volunteers have parenting or work/study commitments that limit their available hours, and that's fine – just let us know what you can manage.

-Q: Can youth (under 18 years) volunteer for Brisbane Writers Festival?
+Q: Can people under 18 years old volunteer for Brisbane Writers Festival?

-A: Only in special circumstances – please contact info@bwf.org.au to make a request.
+A: It depends, but generally, no – please contact info@bwf.org.au to make a request.
 If approved, please note, young people must be always accompanied by a supervising adult while volunteering.

-Q: Do I get free tickets in exchange for my volunteer hours with Brisbane Writers Festival?
+Q: Can I get into sessions in exchange for my volunteer hours with Brisbane Writers Festival?

 Q: Will I need to provide any documentation?

-A: Volunteers are required to provide BWF with proof of identity (e.g. Drivers Licence, passport, etc); and any relevant supporting documents e.g., RSA, first aid certificates, current Blue Card etc. as required.
+A: Volunteers are required to provide BWF with any relevant supporting documents, e.g. current Blue Card, etc. as required.

 Q: What shall I wear while volunteering?